New Jersey Birth Malpractice Lawyer

 Do I need a lawyer who knows New Jersey laws for a birth injury case?

 Yes.
 New Jersey has strict requirements for malpractice cases, including the Affidavit of Merit, which must be signed by a medical expert confirming malpractice likely occurred.
-An attorney familiar with New Jersey courts, judges, and procedures will ensure your case is filed correctly and aggressively pursued.
+It is crucial to choose a birth injury lawyer and law firm with experience in New Jersey courts, judges, and procedures to ensure your case is filed correctly and aggressively pursued.

 Is it expensive to hire a lawyer for a birth injury case?

 No. Most Birth Injury firms, such as The Child Injury Firm, work on a contingency fee basis.
 This means families pay no upfront fees—the attorney is only paid if the case is successful.
+Our New Jersey birth injury lawyers work on a contingency basis, meaning they only get paid if they win the case for their clients.
 This ensures families can pursue justice without the burden of high legal costs at the start.

 What types of mistakes usually lead to birth injury malpractice cases in New Jersey?